BIO 512: Limnology

 Additional frequency code descriptions can be found in the Terminology Guide.

-Additional Information: This course is frequently taught by Dr. Klotz in Bowers Hall 237.
-Fresh water is expected to be a major environmental concern of the 21st century.
+Additional Information: Fresh water is expected to be a major environmental concern of the 21st century.
 As the human requirement for clean fresh water increases with population growth, it is important to understand the aquatic systems which will supply much of this water.
 In this course, local lakes, streams, and wetlands will be visited and sampled to determine their biological, chemical, and physical characteristics.
 The data from these collections will be discussed in class and will be used to develop the basic concepts of Limnology.
 Students will demonstrate knowledge of the concepts and practices of limnology by researching and reporting on laboratory investigations and current literature, and by written tests and an interview relating to lectures and text readings.